Off the Beaten Path in Payson, AZ

-Payson, AZ, is an hour and a half from the Phoenix Sky Harbor Airport.
+Payson, AZ, is an hour and a half from the Escape Campervans Phoenix rental site.
 At most 5,000’ elevation, Payson is a popular destination in the summer to escape the desert heat, and in the winter for Phoenix residents to experience a bit of snow!

 Payson is a beautiful little mountain town which many have not heard of.
 It is off the beaten path, but along the way, you will drive through some of the most beautiful classic Arizona landscapes.
 Rolling mountains with thousands of saguaro cacti!
 Be sure and fuel up before you make the trip as you will not see any stops in site for at least an hour of driving.
 But have your camera out as each curve gives you a new beautiful perspective of the desert!